fibo/fibo.github.io/_posts/2013-07-02-how-to-install-dbdoracle.md

 tags:
   - Perl
   - Oracle
+description: >
+  I'm going to put here all the steps required to install DBD::Oracle CPAN module, which is not a straightforward installation.
+  The purpose is to reduce headache and turn it into a <strong>repeatable process</strong>.
 ---

-I'm going to put here all the steps required to install [DBD::Oracle][1] CPAN module, which is not a straightforward installation.

-The purpose is to reduce headache and turn it into a **repeatable process**.

 ## Requirements